Updated on August 24, 2022

 Many law firms, including The Law Office of Brett H. Pritchard, offer a free consultation to prospective clients.
 Schedule a FREE consultation to ensure that you are hiring the right attorney for your specific case.

 During a consultation, do not forget to ask a potential lawyer about their fees and costs of representation.
-The last thing you need is being overcharged or finding out about hidden legal fees after your divorce is finalized.
+The last thing you need is to be overcharged or to find out about hidden legal fees after your divorce is finalized.

 If possible, you should agree with your spouse on the values of the marital home, automobile, and other assets to avoid paying for appraisals.
 Appraisal fees can be quite substantial, which is why you and your spouse may want to try agreeing on a value to reduce the cost of your divorce.

-It is important to organize your thoughts before speaking with your attorney to save money on attorney’s fees because many lawyers charge by the hour.
+In order to save money on attorney’s fees, it is important to organize your thoughts before speaking with your attorney, because many lawyers charge by the hour.
 You are going through a divorce, and you naturally have a lot of questions.
-Taking the time to prepare a list of questions for your attorney can help you cut to the chase and ensure that they are all addressed up front
+Taking time to prepare a list of questions for your attorney can help you cut to the chase and ensure that they are all addressed.

-You and your divorce attorney are a team, and when you help streamline your efforts, you can help yourself save both time and money.
+You and your divorce attorney are a team, and when you streamline your efforts, you can save both time and money.

 You can lower your attorney’s fees by keeping your telephone conversations and meetings with your lawyer to a minimum.
 Another way to reduce your legal fees is to speak with your attorney’s associates, assistants, and paralegals unless you need legal advice.

-Whenever possible, contact your divorce attorney’s paralegals and legal assistants to ask questions instead of speaking directly with your attorney because they bill at a lower rate.
+Whenever possible, contact your divorce attorney’s paralegals and legal assistants to ask questions instead of speaking directly with your attorney.
+These legal experts bill at a lower rate than your attorney, which will help you save money.

 Taking your divorce case to trial can send the cost of your divorce through the roof in an instant.
 That is why you should avoid litigation at all costs.
 You should hire a skilled Fort Hood divorce attorney to help you reach an out-of-court agreement through negotiations and other alternative dispute resolution methods.

 The least costly path forward involves settling each term with as little outside assistance as possible.
-Consider the following method for resolving divorce terms outside of court:
+If that fails, there are many more opportunities to resolve the matter before heading to court.
+Consider the following methods for resolving divorce terms outside of court:

 By following this model, you can shed those terms you are able to settle along the way and can apply the guidance of professional legal counsel only as you need it.

-One caveat that is important to mention is that if your divorcing spouse is determined to make your divorce as contentious as possible, there is likely very little you can do to stop him or her, and moving your divorce directly toward court may be your best and least expensive option.
+One caveat that is important to mention is that if your divorcing spouse is determined to make your divorce as contentious as possible, there is likely very little you can do to stop him or her.
+In this case, moving your divorce directly toward court may be your best and least expensive option.

 Schedule a Free Consultation with a Fort Hood Divorce Lawyer